Mentoring at Illinois

 Resources (List of Readings on Mentoring)

-The University of Illinois at Urbana-Champaign strives to be a vibrant and supportive institution where faculty can reach their highest aspirations in teaching, research, and service.
+The University of Illinois Urbana-Champaign strives to be a vibrant and supportive institution where faculty can reach their highest aspirations in teaching, research, and service.
 Faculty mentoring is a crucial component of this process.
 At multiple stages of career development, faculty benefit from the advice and support of their colleagues through both formal and informal channels.

 All levels of the University share a responsibility for faculty development.
 Colleges, schools, and departments should provide opportunities that enhance faculty careers and ensure that faculty have the tools and information necessary to realize their full potential.
 The Provost’s Office also offers a variety of resources and programs for faculty development.